the-teachingRSE-project/competencies/competencies.md

 the research environment, and ensure that they produce sustainable, maintainable code that supports reproducible research outputs, following the Findability, Accessibility, Interoperability and Reusability (FAIR) principles [@FAIR4RS].

-This paper defines a set of core values and competencies, agnostic of specific technical capabilities or research domains, which an RSE should acquire during training and formal education.
+This community paper defines a set of core values and competencies, agnostic of specific technical capabilities or research domains, which an RSE should acquire during training and formal education.
 By defining these competencies,